 Hart Mountain Hot Springs

-If you’re anything like us, you’re dusty from exploring Southeast Oregon.
+If you’re anything like us, you’re dusty from exploring Eastern Oregon.
 We were ready for a refresh and the Hart Mountain Hot Springs were within our reach, even out here in the middle of nowhere!
 With the rugged golden rolling plains surrounding us, we happily hopped in this beautiful little refuge.

 The “Developed” Hart Mountain Hot Spring